Saladikhanov/frontend_august_react/README.md

 ## JG React Day 9

+const usersObj = {
+jon@jon.com : {
+email:
+password:
+created_date:
+}
+don@don.com : {
+email:
+password:
+created_date:
+}

+}

 1. Make Signup Page

    Add Route for Signup
    Add component for Signup
-   Add to local storage an array for storing users When a user completes the form, add their user info to the local storage Store users as a appUsers object, with each user email as a key, and the value a user object Include a unique id with the user object
+   Add to local storage an array for storing users When a user completes the form, add their user info to the local storage Store users as an appUsers object, with each user email as a key, and the value a user object Include a unique id with the user object

 2. Refactor Login form to retrieve user info from localstorage